 “The wait officially ends on Nov.
 10 with the release of Wale’s Attention Deficit,” wrote Chris Richards in a 2009 Washington Post profile, entitled "Wale is Poised to Put D.C.’s Rap Scene in the Spotlight."
 The wait Richards was referring to was the long-awaited illumination of the DMV’s hip-hop underground.
 Published a few weeks before Wale’s Interscope debut, the profile framed how the burgeoning rap star brought the hope of awareness to his criminally overlooked hometown.
 For artists born, bred, and dream chasing in D.C., Maryland, and Virginia, reaching the outside world wasn't easy.
 Wale was proof it could be done, a trailblazer, but who would be next?

 Seven years later, on the same week Attention Deficit celebrates an anniversary, a DMV miracle has manifested.
 Logic, a son of Maryland, has the No. 1 song on Top 40 radio with “1-800-273-8255.”
 GoldLink, a son of D.C., has the No. 1 song on Urban Radio with “Crew.”
 The timing of their dual accomplishment is fairytale-esque.
-Not one, but two rappers hailing from the DMV topping radio simultaneously is not only an uncommon occurrence, it's a new pinnacle for hip-hop from the area.
+Not one, but two rappers hailing from the DMV are simultaneously topping radio.
+This isn't only an uncommon occurrence, it's a new pinnacle for hip-hop from the area.
 Their flags aren’t planted at the top of the Billboard Hot 100—"1-800" peaked at No. 3, "Crew" at No. 45—but their victory is still a proud moment of commercial conquest for a scene that rarely witnesses any such moments.

 Like the arrival of Wale, Logic and GoldLink are two ultralight beams spotlighting the DMV and what’s possible for artists who hail from their hometowns.